-If the password expires after the number of days defined in Expire Password After has passed, the user will be prompted to enter a new password as shown in Image 104.
-The new password must match the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration $\rightarrow$ Services $\rightarrow$ Authentication, as described in Chapter 3.18.1.
+The dialog for entering a new password is shown in Figure 103.
+The new password must comply with the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration $\rightarrow$ Services $\rightarrow$ Authentication, as described in Chapter 3.18.1.

-R lew Passw ord
+New Password

 Password for user Alice has expired.
 You cannot continue until you set a new one.

-New Password ••••• 0
+New Password ••••• ۲

-Confirm Password ••••• 0
+Confirm Password ••••• ٢

-Must be at least 6 cha Must not be palindrom Must not contain user Must be at least 1 cha Must not be a rotated Must not be an old page ne name racter differ old passwoi ent from the o
+Must be at least 6 characters long Must not be palindrome Must not contain username Must be at least 1 character different from the old password Must not be a rotated old password Must not be an old password with case changes only

-Арріу
+Apply